blockchain-inclusive/media/README.md

 # media
-This repository contains public code an media assets from Blockchain Inclusive
+This repository contains public code and media assets from Blockchain Inclusive